Research Expertise and Interest

 - Delaminated zeolites, where the high external surface area enables reactions with bulky molecules that conventionally could not fit inside a zeolitic micropore.
 The role of the zeolite framework in these materials is to template a preferential coordination environment surrounding a Lewis-acid metal heteroatom site for catalysis, which cannot be accomplished with conventional amorphous materials, which lack framework rigidity and order of the crystalline material.

-We are also active in a fifth area that deals with assembly of complex organic-inorganic interfaces, which are geared for stabilizing systems that are applicable to coatings.
+They are also active in a fifth area that deals with assembly of complex organic-inorganic interfaces, which are geared for stabilizing systems that are applicable to coatings.